Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Place your head on your lower arm.

-- Tighten your abdominal muscles.
+- Tighten your core.

 - Keep your feet touching and raise the banded upper knee.